imCodePartnerAB/imcms/docs/getting-started/user.rst

 Start With ImCMS as a User
 ==========================

-It is quite simple to to start working with ImCMS.
+It is quite simple to start working with ImCMS.
 But since you've prepared database, there are few more things that are required.

 In this article: